dsa-ou/paddles/CONTRIBUTING.md

 the library files are immediately reflected in the site, upon saving the files.

 ## Comitting
-If you installed the pre-commit hooks when setting up the [environment](#environment) then every time you commit your code, these steps are done automatically on the _staged_ files:
+If you installed the pre-commit hooks when setting up the development environment, then every time you commit your code, these steps are done automatically:
 1. test the code with `pytest`
 2. type check the code with `pytype`
 3. check (but _don't_ fix) the code with `ruff`
 4. format the code with `ruff`
 5. generate the documentation with `pdoc`.

+You can therefore just commit whenever you want to check your changes, instead of running each check manually, as explained in the previous sections.

+The automated steps are executed on the staged files.
+If you changed some files but didn't stage them, you will get a warning that those files weren't processed.

 If a test or check fails in steps 1–3 or if a file is modified in steps 4–5, then the commit doesn't go ahead.